joshirishabh631/Youki-task/Implementation Journal.md

 ## Introduction
 This journal documents the steps taken to set up Youki, a tool that helps run applications in containers.
 Containers are like small packages that include everything needed to run a program.
-We will also install Docker, which helps manage these containers.
+We will also need Docker, which helps manage these containers.

 ---